fitzz-ftw/ftw-patch/doc/source/devel/get_started_ftw_patch.rst

 ----------------------------------
 .. _ftw_patch-hunkcontentdata-namedtuple:

-The :py:class:`ftw_patch.ftw_patch.HunkContentData` **Named Tuple** serves as a temporary container to store the parsed hunk information **before** it is compiled into the final :py:class:`Hunk` dataclass.
+The :py:class:`ftw.patch.ftw_patch.HunkContentData` **Named Tuple** serves as a temporary container to store the parsed hunk information **before** it is compiled into the final :py:class:`Hunk` dataclass.
 It holds the raw list of lines as well as boolean flags that store the state of the line ending (**Newline**) for the original and new file content.

 Attributes and Demonstration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~